 He was quoted saying this while he was with Sitting Bull, smoking the Sacred Pipe for the last time before his arrest and subsequent death.

-On Contemplation on Life
+Native American Quotes on Contemplation on Life

 Life is sacred to the Native Americans.
 But they also know how short it can be.
 And most of the quotes of wisdom from tribal leaders was to make the most of it with both enjoyment and purpose.